-Practice Note - Deciding on the appropriate JCT contract

-This Practice Note is intended to provide assistance in deciding the appropriate form of contract but it is not a substitute for professional advice.

-Published May 2017 by Thomson Reuters (Professional) UK Limited, trading as Sweet & Maxwell, Registered in England & Wales.
+Practice Note - Deciding on the appropriate JCT contract This Practice Note is intended to provide assistance in deciding the appropriate form of contract but it is not a substitute for professional advice.
+Published by Thomson Reuters (Professional) UK Limited, trading as Sweet & Maxwell, Registered in England & Wales.
 Company number 1679046.
 Registered office 5 Canada Square, Canary Wharf, London E14 5AQ.

-All rights reserved.
+First published May 2017 Updated April 2022 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, except in accordance with the provisions of the Copyright, Designs and Patents Act 1988, without the prior written permission of the publisher.
 Thomson Reuters and the Thomson Reuters Logo are trademarks of Thomson Reuters.
-Sweet & Maxwell ® is a registered trademark of Thomson Reuters (Professional) UK Limited.

-© The Joint Contracts Tribunal Limited 2017
+Sweet & Maxwell ® is a registered trademark of Thomson Reuters (Professional) UK Limited. © The Joint Contracts Tribunal Limited 2022 www.jctltd.co.uk

-www.jctltd.co.uk